 The biggest draw of the Yanaka area is its many tiny shops and eateries, emitting a warm and retro atmosphere that you’ll quickly get lost in.
 Whether you’re looking for a souvenir or simply want to take a walk and snack on freshly made rice crackers, you’re sure to have an amazing time.

 Definitely stray from the main street (Yanaka Ginza) and explore the alleys of Yanaka.
 Called the city of cats, the neighborhood has once been a paradise for our feline friends.
 Now, an encounter with a cat is likely but rarer.
-Nevertheless, a lot of cat statues can be discovered all around the area – it’s like a kitty treasure hunt!
+Nevertheless, many cat statues can be discovered all around the area – it’s like a kitty treasure hunt!

 3-1 Nishinippori, Arakawa-ku, Tokyo-to 116-0013